 This simply shows the top 10 game participants and their point totals across all games.

 This section only appears if Attendee Insights is enabled for your event.
 This graph shows attendee responses to the Insights survey over time.
 Click the Daily, Weekly, or Monthly buttons to change the view.

 Feature Comparison chart

-When someone logs into your event's Web App, Socio will try to track their actions on the site so we can provide the metrics you're reading about in this article.
+When someone logs into your event's Web App, Webex Events will try to track their actions on the site so we can provide the metrics you're reading about in this article.
 If attendees have certain ad blockers installed or are using a private browser window, there's a chance we can't track their actions.

 Here are the fields included with each export:

 This export is the biggest, and it contains several files inside a zipped folder.
 The files included in the export are:

 Attendee Insights includes attendee responses to the Attendee Insights pop-up.

 Attendee Stats shows each attendee's name and counts for Attendee Connections, Conversations, Groups, times they were Favorited, and Scheduled Meetings.